JustSid/Firedrake/README.md

   * Interrupt handling
   * Memory management (virtual and physical)
   * Preemptive multitasking
-  * Support for processes and threads (can be loaded from ELF binaries)
+  * Support for processes and multithreading (can be loaded from ELF binaries)
-  * Support for syscalls (although they use the non standard 0x30 IRQ)
+  * Support for syscalls
+  * Virtual file system hierarchy
   * Kernel wide unit tests

 ## Compiling